 FULL BODY THERMOGRAPHY

-- Identify areas of inflammation better than other imaging devices.
+- Identification of areas of inflammation earlier & more reliably than other imaging devices.

-- It does not involve exposure to radiation, and people can use it safely over time.
+- It does not involve any exposure whatsoever to radiation, and people can use it safely over time.

 - It can detect inflammatory changes in breasts with dense tissue and implants.

 - Hormonal and menstrual changes do not affect results.